Trump teeters at a precipice on Comey, Russia, Syria and 2018

 - “In this race for the White House, I am the Law and Order candidate.”

-But this “law and order candidate” is about to issue the second controversial pardon of his controversy — after the pardon of former Arizona sheriff Joe Arpaio, per NBC News.
+But this “law and order candidate” is about to issue the second controversial pardon of his presidency — after the pardon of former Arizona sheriff Joe Arpaio, per NBC News.

 “President Donald Trump plans to pardon I. Lewis ‘Scooter’ Libby, a former chief of staff to Vice President Dick Cheney who was convicted in 2007 of lying to the FBI and obstructing justice, an administration official confirmed to NBC News.
 ABC News reported Thursday evening that Trump is poised to pardon Libby, who was sentenced to 30 months in prison but who had his sentence commuted by President George W. Bush.
 The conviction remained on his record.”